Mount Olive High School (New Jersey)

-Mount Olive High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from Mount Olive Township, in Morris County, New Jersey, United States, operating as the lone secondary school of the Mount Olive Township School District.
+Mount Olive High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from Mount Olive Township, in Morris County, in the U.S. state of New Jersey, operating as the lone secondary school of the Mount Olive Township School District.
 The school is located in the Flanders section of the township.

-As of the 2021–22 school year, the school had an enrollment of 1,468 students and 116.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.6:1.
-There were 106 students (7.2% of enrollment) eligible for free lunch and 28 (1.9% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,511 students and 117.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
+There were 188 students (12.4% of enrollment) eligible for free lunch and 74 (4.9% of students) eligible for reduced-cost lunch.

 History

+Before joining the West Morris Regional High School District, which opened for the 1958–59 school year, students from Mount Olive had been sent to attend Hackettstown High School, Netcong High School or Roxbury High School, all of which were becoming overcrowded in the 1950s and would no longer be able to accommodate students from Mount Olive.

-The original school opened in October 1972 and was operated as West Morris Mount Olive High School by the West Morris Regional High School District until voters from Mount Olive Township and the other constituent municipalities approved a refererendum to have Mount Olive leave the regional district effective with the start of the 1978–79 school year.
+The original school opened in October 1972 and was operated as West Morris Mount Olive High School by the West Morris Regional district, until voters from Mount Olive Township and the other constituent municipalities approved a referendum to have Mount Olive leave the regional district effective with the start of the 1978–79 school year.
 West Morris Mount Olive High School Class of 1978 was the last graduating class from this facility under the regional administration.
 The high school building and remaining faculty became part of the Mount Olive Township Schools.